 Faculty athletic mentors: Supporting student athletes on and off the field

-For most of the week, you’ll find McDaniel’s faculty athletic mentors in labs or studios or discussing Byzantine art with a group Art History majors.
+For most of the week, you’ll find McDaniel’s faculty athletic mentors in labs or studios or discussing Byzantine art with a group Art History students.
 But come Game Day, these professors exchange lab coats and laptops for Green Terror fan gear before heading off to cheer on their favorite team.

-But the relatively new and fast growing faculty mentor program goes far beyond cheering from the sidelines.
+But the fast growing faculty mentor program goes far beyond cheering from the sidelines.
 The program matches faculty members with athletic teams of their choice.
 If the match gels, the mentor helps team members with academic issues and fosters better understanding among faculty of the demands student-athletes face all the while identifying specific and sometimes unique ways they can support the team and its members.

 Art History professor Gretchen McKay’s mentoring of the Green Terror football team goes back before the program started when she got to know a group of five players in her “Roman Art and Architecture” course.
 During a class project, they portrayed Romans in the Reacting to the Past game “Beware the Ides of March” and have been known as her “football Romans” ever since.

 A year ago, her role of meeting with team members experiencing academic difficulty or those who the coaches send to her became official after Social Work professor and faculty athletics representative Jim Kunz launched the program.